WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 Step 6: Automatically mark orders as complete

 WooCommerce normally requires payment before it will mark orders as complete.
-This isn’t relevant to you, because you will be taking payment outside of the website – e.g. at the end of the meal.
+This isn’t relevant to you, because you will be taking payment outside of the website at your physical store – e.g. at the end of the meal.

 Use the Order Status Control WooCommerce plugin to automatically mark all orders as complete.
 This ensures they are correctly sent to the kitchen without any further manual steps.